carbon-language/carbon-lang/compiler-rt/lib/asan/README.txt

-Also ASan runtime needs the following libraries: lib/interception/      : Machinery used to intercept function calls. lib/sanitizer_common/  : Code shared between ASan and TSan.
+Also ASan runtime needs the following libraries: lib/interception/      : Machinery used to intercept function calls. lib/sanitizer_common/  : Code shared between various sanitizers.

-Currently ASan runtime can be built by both make and cmake build systems.
-(see compiler-rt/make and files Makefile.mk for make-based build and files CMakeLists.txt for cmake-based build).
+ASan runtime currently also embeds part of LeakSanitizer runtime for leak detection (lib/lsan/lsan_common.{cc,h}).

-ASan unit and output tests work only with cmake.
-You may run this command from the root of your cmake build tree:
+ASan runtime can only be built by CMake.
+You can run ASan tests from the root of your CMake build tree:

 make check-asan